VORTA: Efficient Video Diffusion via Routing Sparse Attention: VORTA: efficient vide o diffusion via rou t ing sparse attention

 \paragraph{Inference-time routing strategy.} The router activates the attention branch with the highest gate value, as illustrated in \cref{fig-method}~(a).
 It is formalized as a hard selection, defined as follows:

-where $\bH^{(n)}$ represents the input features to the $n$-th transformer block. $\mathrm{attn}(\cdot)$ is the standard full attention. $\mathrm{sliding}\text{-}\mathrm{attn}(\cdot)$ and $\mathrm{coreset}\text{-}\mathrm{attn}(\cdot)$ represent the sliding and coreset attentions, respectively, as defined in \cref{sec-attn}.
+where $\bH^{(n)}$ represents the input features to the $n$-th transformer block. $\mathrm{attn}(\cdot)$ is the standard full attention. $\mathrm{sliding}\text{-}\mathrm{attn}(\cdot)$ and $\mathrm{coreset}\text{-}\mathrm{attn}(\cdot)$ represent the sliding and core-set attentions, respectively, as defined in \cref{sec-attn}.
 Some operations, such as RoPE and FFN, have been omitted for clarity.
 Activating sparse attention branches yields a substantial speedup in attention computation.
 Although the full attention branch is activated in fewer than $0.2\%$ of cases, it remains important for preserving model performance.
 We will empirically investigate these design choices in \cref{sec-exp-abl}.

-\paragraph{Attention pattern detection and router optimization.} The remaining challenge is how to optimize the router to accurately identify attention patterns.
-Inspired by recent advances in language modeling \citep{DuoAttn}, we adopt a self-supervised optimization strategy, as illustrated in \cref{fig-method}~(b).
+\paragraph{Router optimization.} Inspired by recent advances in language modeling \citep{DuoAttn}, we adopt a self-supervised optimization strategy, as illustrated in \cref{fig-method}~(b).
 In the forward process, the gate values are employed to weight the outputs of the three branches:

 We introduce a distillation loss $\mathcal{L}_{\mathrm{distill}}$, defined as the MSE between the routed output $\bH^{(N)}$ and the original output $\bH^{(N)}_{\text{org}}$ of the final block, to ensure that the routed outputs remain close to the original model outputs to preserve the pretrained performance.
 In addition, we adopt the conditional flow matching loss $\mathcal{L}_{\mathrm{CFM}}$ from the VDiT pretraining stage as detailed in \cref{sec-pre}.
 To promote sparsity in routing decisions, we apply an L2 regularization term to gate values.
 The final loss function combines the conditional flow matching loss, the distillation loss, and the regularization term, weighted by hyperparameters $\lambda_{\text{distill}}$ and $\lambda_{\text{reg}}$, respectively: